chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 - **Client IP address:** `Anywhere`
 - **Token issuance policy: Authorized resources:** `All`

+> **NOTE:** We use the Authorization code grant type, others are included for convenience.

 ###### Groups

+The `ords-jwt-demo-app` has two Groups:

+- `alphagroup`
+- `betagroup`

-The `ords-jwt-demo-app` will have two Groups, an `alphagroup` and `betagroup`.
-For demonstration purpose, each group will have two users: `alphauser` and `betauser`.
+For demonstration purpose, each group will have two users:

+- `alphauser`
+- `betauser`

 In a later section, you will see how these users are mapped to ORDS Roles.
 Those Roles will then be assigned to ORDS Privileges.
 And those together will be used when validating the OCI IAM JSON Web Token.

 You may map your Identity Domain Groups to an ORDS Privilege *or* and ORDS Role.
 For finer grain control, mapping to an ORDS Role is recommended.
 This method allows to you add many roles to a single ORDS Privilege.
-Thus making it much easier to revoke a user's access by removing a Role, rather than the Privilege.
+Thus making it much easier to revoke a user's access by removing a Role, rather than a Privilege.

 ##### <code>manage-claims-app</code> configuration

 You must update the claims in your Identity Domain to include user-created custom claims.
-Adding these claims will ensure they are automatically added to any JWTs from your Identity Domain.
+Adding these claims will ensure they are included in the JWTs from your Identity Domain.

 You must configure a separate *administative* Integrated Application (in this example the `manage-claims-app` application) to complete this task.
 After completing the steps in [this tutorial](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/Identity/api-getstarted/OATOAuthClientWebApp.htm), you will be issued an Access Token.
-You will use this token to update your Identity Domain's claims to include a new Custom Claim.
+You will then use this token to update your Identity Domain's claims to include a new Custom Claim.

+Using the Access Token acquired from the tutorial, subimt a `POST` request to the `/admin/v1/CustomClaims/` endpoint.

 ###### Your Custom Claim domain